S&S LOGO

 If a manuscript is accepted for publication, exclusive copyright is assigned to S&S Quarterly, Inc. No limitation is placed on the freedom of authors to use the same material in subsequently published work, with acknowledgment of the original place of publication.
 Reproduction of material from Science & Society exclusively for classroom use, distributed gratis or at cost to students, is hereby approved; this text may be used in confirmation of this approval for purposes of compliance with copyright law.

 Manuscripts in all submission categories -- articles, review articles, communications, and book reviews -- must be submitted electronically.
-Go to the S&S website, click on the Submit Manuscript link, and follow the instructions provided there.
-Most common word-processing formats can be used, but we encourage authors to put their manuscripts into pdf format for this purpose.
+We encourage authors to save their manuscripts as Word documents (*.docx) for this purpose.

 Footnotes (numbered consecutively) should be used sparingly, and only for substantive material whose inclusion in the body of the text would be distracting.
 Citations in the text follow the "author-date" system, described in detail in the Chicago Manual of Style (latest edition).
 Examples follow.